 All societies need reference points to form their future and to orient themselves in the present.
 Crafts constitute such a reference point through their associations with human needs and activities.
 The subject of crafts extends from tradition to science, forming an exciting, artistic arena.
-The master’s programme in Crafts at the Academy of Design and Crafts in Gothenburg is an all-encompassing environment that involves constant exchange and interaction between undergraduate education, research, and society.
+The programme is an all-encompassing environment that involves constant exchange and interaction between undergraduate education, research, and society.

-The courses in the programme are taken together with students from the other specializations, but your work will be done within ceramic art.
+The courses are taken together with students from the other specializations, but your work will be done within ceramic art.
 During your education, you will develop your ability to initiate and resolve artistic projects creating vital confidence with your own working methods.
 This demands independence and the capacity for initiative.
-As a student, you will have the opportunity to broaden your frame of reference, develop exploratory artistic working methods, and deepen your technical and theoretical knowledge.
+You will have the opportunity to broaden your frame of reference, develop exploratory artistic working methods, and deepen your technical and theoretical knowledge.
 Our study groups are small and you will work in close cooperation with fellow students and staff.
 Additionally, you will have an individually allocated workplace and generous access to the school.

 Support in shaping your artistic expression

 Artistic exploration through materials and concepts is the basis of the programme.
-Course work encourages the development of skill-based knowledge, fosters debate about the meaning of material inquiries, and investigates the conceptual identity of the crafts.
-Through studio work, theory, writing, and reflection, you will shape your artistic expression, and will have further support with lectures, seminars, and supervision.
-The artistic and investigatory process comprises the foundation of the programme and you will have access to well-equipped workshops and study places right in the centre of Gothenburg.
-We invite international specialists and practitioners to come and visit us, which broadens perspectives and encourages a network within the subject area.
+Course work encourages the development of skill-based knowledge, fosters debate about the meaning of material inquiries, and investigates the conceptual identity of crafts.
+Through studio work, theory and reflection, you will shape your artistic expression, and will have further support with lectures, seminars, and supervision.
+The artistic and investigatory process comprises the foundation of the programme and you will have access to well-equipped workshops and study places.

 Specializing in ceramic art